jdittrich/userNeedResearchBook/text/allURBook.md

  <div class="example">

  Yes, there should be a button for, like equal distributions… here.
-It should be easy so it should have a button with a ›distr‹ on it in red, so I don’t oversee it…
+It should be easy, so it should have a button with a ›distr‹ on it in red, so I don’t oversee it…

 </div>

-Asking the user for how a design should be sounds like a reasonable thing to do – the resulting designs would be directly based on the suggestions of the participant.
+Asking the user for a design sounds like a reasonable thing to do – the resulting designs would be directly based on the suggestions of the participant.

 But it usually leads to disastrous results.
-Even for experienced designers it may be hard to come up with good interfaces which are easy to learn and efficiently to use.
-How should somebody inexperienced in that task come up with a great interface?
+Even for experienced designers it may be hard to come up with a good interface which is easy to learn and efficient to use.
+And even experienced designers take time, often creating multiple versions which are then tested.
+How should somebody inexperienced in that task come up with a great interface spontaneously?

-Another (highly tempting) way of »making the participant the designer« is to ask for the usefulness of hypothetical functions that you fancy:
+Another (highly tempting) way of »making the participant the designer« is to ask for the usefulness of hypothetical functions that you fancy yourself:

 <div class="example">